Applies to: Microsoft Cloud App Security

 Owner -Include/exclude specific file owners, for example, Track all files shared by rogue_employee_#100.

 Owner OU – Include/exclude file owners that belong to certain organizational group, for example, All public files except those shared by EMEA_marketing.
+This applies only to files stored in Google Drive.

 Parent folder – Include/exclude based on parent folder, for example, All publicly shared files except for files in this folder.